Validation Rules

 Combining Constraints

 You can chain multiple constraints together.
-They are evaluated in the order they are applied.
+Ack evaluates them in the order you apply them.

 .notEmpty(); // Redundant if minLength(>0) is used, but illustrates chaining